 - E-Therapy Cafe Shot: $55/session pay-as-you-go, no subscription, sessions available via Instant Chat, Live Video, or Virtual Journal

 - E-Therapy Cafe Four: $49 per session, $196 for four sessions/month subscription, sessions available via Instant Chat, Live Video, or Virtual Journal

 - E-Therapy Eight: $45 per session, $360 for eight sessions/month subscription, sessions available via Instant Chat, Live Video, or Virtual Journal

 - E-Therapy ESA Housing: $165 emotional support animal program (one-session assessment), assessment, evaluation, consultation, and prescription (if eligible)

 Subscriptions auto-renew every month until canceled, and the sessions don’t “roll over”—they must be used within that 30-day period.

 Overall, E-Therapy Cafe’s prices are lower than most other online therapy competitors as well as the average rate for in-person therapy, which is between $100 and $200 per session.
 Of our surveyed users, 68% said E-Therapy Cafe’s prices were affordable or very affordable.
 Sessions can be booked one at a time or as a monthly subscription, which is offered at a discounted rate.

 E-Therapy Cafe does not accept insurance, Medicaid, or Medicare.

 This is disappointing.
-However, “while many cannot afford to pay for traditional therapy out-of-pocket and might otherwise rely on their health insurance,” explains Owens, “the low cost of E-Therapy Cafe sessions aligns with its goal to provide accessible and affordable mental health services.”
+However, “while many cannot afford to pay for traditional therapy out-of-pocket and might otherwise rely on their health insurance,” explains Hannah Owens, LMSW and mental health editor, “the low cost of E-Therapy Cafe sessions aligns with its goal to provide accessible and affordable mental health services.”